nextflow-io/nf-co2footprint/docs/usage/configuration.md

 ## Carbon intensity (CI)

-### How are they determined by default?
+### How are CI values determined by default?

-The plugin uses the `ci`, `location`, and `apiKey` parameters to determine the carbon intensity (in gCO₂eq/kWh) that is used in the energy impact calculations.
-The logic is as follows:
+The plugin can retrieve **real-time carbon intensity (CI) values** in grams of CO₂-equivalent per kilowatt-hour (gCO₂eq/kWh) from [Electricity Maps](https://www.electricitymaps.com/) if a valid API key and location are provided.
+This enables task-specific CI estimates based on the actual energy mix at execution time.
+If **no API key is supplied**, the plugin will fall back to using **2024 yearly average values** for the specified zone (if available).
+When no location is provided either, a global default CI value is used.

+The logic applied in detail:

 1. **If `ci` is explicitly set**, this value is used directly as the carbon intensity, and no API call is made.
-2. **If `ci` is not set**, but both `location` and `apiKey` are provided, the plugin will query the [Electricity Maps API](https://www.electricitymaps.com/) for a real-time carbon intensity value for the specified zone.
+2. **If `ci` is not set**, but both `location` and `emApiKey` are provided, the plugin will query the [Electricity Maps API](https://www.electricitymaps.com/) for a real-time carbon intensity value for the specified zone.
 The API call is made once per Nextflow task to retrieve the most up-to-date carbon intensity.
 3. **If only `location` is set**, the plugin will fallback to a default value for the specified zone.
 4. **If neither `ci` nor valid `location` and `apiKey` are provided**, the plugin will  fallback to a global default value.